-- How much you need to pay to bring your account back up to date
+- How much do you need to pay to bring your account back up to date?

 A default notice will suggest you contact a solicitor or Trading Standards for help.
 You don’t need to do this.
 The wording of default notices was set in a 1983 law, before free debt help from charities like us was widely available.

 What information should a notice of default show?

 A default notice should show the following information:

 - Your name and address (as the borrower) and the name and address of the creditor who is issuing the default notice

 - The type of agreement and details of how the agreement was broken

 - The action you need to take to pay the arrears in full by a certain date